Licorice can help control Diabetes by preventing inflammation and liver disease

 - Medications processed by the liver — Licorice may interfere with several medications processed by the liver, including celecoxib (Celebrex), diclofenac (Voltaren), fluvastatin (Lescol), glipizide (Glucotrol), ibuprofen (Advil, Motrin), phenytoin (Dilantin), piroxicam (Feldene), phenobarbital, and secobarbital (Seconal).

-Other Warnings for Licorice for diabetes
+Other Warnings for when using licorice for diabetes

 Pregnancy and breast-feeding: It is UNSAFE to take licorice by mouth if you are pregnant.
 High consumption of licorice during pregnancy, about 250 grams of licorice per week, seems to increase the risk of early delivery.
 It might cause a miscarriage or early delivery.
 Not enough is known about the safety of licorice during breast-feeding.
 Don’t use licorice if you are pregnant or breast-feeding.